tashiad/Gross-Veggies/README.md

 </p>
     <details>
       <summary>Under the Hood</summary>
-      We created a `Form` component and updated state based on the input value.
-On submit, the search value is passed up to `App` and runs through a filter method to tell the `Homepage` component what movies it should render.
+      We created a <code>Form</code> component and updated state based on the input value.
+On submit, the search value is passed up to <code>App</code> and runs through a filter method to tell the <code>Homepage</code> component what movies it should render.
     </details>

 #### Filter By Rating